-The second major quake came two years later when I submitted the final manuscript for his final review and, as if out of nowhere, he sent me his NOTES.
+The second major quake came almost two years later when I submitted the final manuscript of Parts One-Four for his final review; as if out of nowhere, it was then that he sent me his NOTES.
 The ground went out from under me.
-He'd once or twice made mention of some "notes" he'd been jotting down in the course of reviewing my drafts, notes I'd understood might be placed here and there as footnotes-nothing requiring me to rework the whole manuscript!
+He'd once or twice made mention of some "notes" he'd been jotting down in the course of reviewing my drafts, notes I'd understood might be placed here and there as footnotes-nothing requiring me to rework or reconceive the whole manuscript!
 I was upset.
 I was angry!
 Peter may not have intended to sabotage my biography but it felt like it at the time!

-Once the aftershocks subsided (and with a little help from my friends), I gathered my scattered wits and let him know I was perplexed: I hadn't been aware that while "lightly editing" my drafts he had all been cataloguing his afterthoughts, compiling his asides, preserving his reservations, and arranging his insights, all of which he called NOTES and wanted to place at the end of the respective chapters.
+Once the aftershocks subsided (and with a little help from my friends), I gathered my scattered wits and let him know I was perplexed: I hadn't been aware that while "lightly editing" my drafts he had been cataloguing his afterthoughts, compiling his asides, preserving his reservations, and arranging his insights, all of which he called NOTES and wanted to place at the end of the respective chapters.
 But taken as a whole, the Notes were much more than tidbits of information and often seemed to supplant not supplement my text!
 Didn't he understand that the personal voice of those "Notes" threatened to supplant if not subvert the authority of my biographical treatment?
 And, by the way, hadn't he fallen into the very pit-traps of overwriting and amateur psychoanalysis against which he had railed when reviewing my initial trial draft?
 The NOTES exhibited all the self-indulgence he had forbid me to enjoy on his behalf!
-So, I asked him, why not just chuck the biography and pen a first-person memoir after all?
+So, I asked him, Why not just chuck the biography and pen a first-person memoir after all?

-Pleading innocence, Peter wrote me a long letter apologized for having hurt my feelings and seeming to disrespect my authorial sensibility.
+Pleading innocence, Peter wrote me a long letter apologizing for having hurt my feelings and seeming to disrespect my authorial sensibility.
 He argued that the very clarity and disciplined orderliness of my chronicle had permitted him "to dig deeper for the undertones and reach higher for the overtones, for the implications-for the meaning of it all."
-He was certain the text of my biography and his autobiographical Notes could stand side by side, that together they would be our book of his life.
+He was certain the text of the biographical text and the autobiographical Notes could stand side by side, that together they would be our book of his life.
 If I liked, he joked, we could have the complete work copywritten as "pure fiction" and let it go at that.

 Whatever the strength or weakness of his arguments, recognizing the incorrigible ironist would have his way or the project would never come to term, I accepted the end result of his "meddling."
-My diligently tamed biography of Peter Boffey had been altered and, I must admit, vastly enhanced by the inclusion of his deeper digging and higher reaching-and many dashes of the author's own autobiographical zest.
-If the lengthier Notes do occasionally upstage my more straightforward account, their inclusion enhances rather than detracts or distracts from the story of this very American writer's American life.
+My diligently tamed story of the life and times of Peter Boffey had been altered and, I must concede, vastly enhanced by the inclusion of his deeper digging and higher reaching-and many dashes of the author's own autobiographical zest.
+If the lengthier Notes do occasionally upstage my more straightforward account, their inclusion enriches rather than detracts or distracts from the overall narrative of this very American writer's American life.